 Health Benefits of Krill Oil

 Krill oil is a great source of healthy fats, astaxanthins and phosphatidylcholine.

-Omega-3 fatty acids are known to be antiinflammatory compounds.
-The eicosanoides and resolvins derived from these compounds have an antiinflamatory effect in our organism (12)
+Omega-3 fatty acids are antiinflammatory compounds.
+The eicosanoides and resolvins derived from these compounds have an antiinflamatory effect in your organism (12)

 May Reduce Intestinal Inflammation

 Krill oil shows some promising evidence on reducing intestinal inflammation (14).